mlefree/apc_mini_x/mle2/README.md

 - **Quantize**: Double-tap clip (1/16 + 1/16T)
 - **Undo**: Shift + scene 7 button
 - **Metronome**: Shift + scene 6 button

+### Scene Loop Mode

+A powerful performance feature that cycles through scenes 5-8 automatically:

+**Activate**: Double-tap scene button 5 **Deactivate**: Double-tap scene button 1

+**How it works**:
+1. Double-tap scene button 5 to start the loop
+2. All clips in scene 5 (row 5) start playing
+3. After the maximum clip length in scene 5 completes, scene 6 automatically starts
+4. This continues through scenes 5 → 6 → 7 → 8 → back to 5
+5. The loop continues until you deactivate it by double-tapping scene button 1

+**Use cases**:
+- Create evolving song sections that automatically progress
+- Build verse → chorus → bridge → outro sequences
+- Live performance arrangements with hands-free transitions
+- Layered textures that develop over time

+**Tips**:
+- Scenes can have different length clips - the system waits for the longest clip to finish
+- Empty scenes are skipped automatically
+- You can still trigger other clips/scenes manually while the loop is running

 ## Advanced Menu